daemon-labs-resources/docker-local-aws-lambda/README.md

 ---

-## 7. Bonus: Swapping runtimes
+## 7. Swapping runtimes

 **Goal:** Demonstrate the versatility of Docker by swapping to Python.

+> [!TIP]
-One of the biggest advantages of developing Lambdas with Docker is that the infrastructure pattern remains exactly the same, regardless of the language you use.
+> One of the biggest advantages of developing Lambdas with Docker is that the infrastructure pattern remains exactly the same, regardless of the language you use.

 ### Create a Python `Dockerfile`